At least 64 people have died from acute exposure to methylene chloride since 1980

 * There are likely many more deaths from methylene chloride that we don’t know about since this information isn’t collected in any central database.

-For more information, see our methylene chloride fact sheet.
+For more information, see our methylene chloride page.